Table of Contents

 Hybrid infrastructures introduce configuration drift.
 RDP endpoints may exist across on-premises servers, cloud-hosted virtual machines, and third-party environments.
 Without a standardized audit methodology, inconsistencies accumulate quickly.

-A structured RDP security audit provides a repeatable mechanism to align configuration, access governance, and monitoring across these environments.
+A structured RDP security audit provides a repeatable mechanism to:

 What Are the Controls That Matter in RDP Security Audit?